francescoimola/my-site/_notes/everythingyousee.md

 ---
-title: Everything You See Is In The Past, 2020
+title: Everything You See Is In The Past
 ---
 A curatorial research project and exhibition exploring the impact of the internet and contemporary digital culture on the practice of artist-curators.